eschill04/TF-binding-classification-singh-lab/README.md

 * Batch size
 * Epochs

-You can modify the changable parameters in top section of classification_model.py!
+You can modify the changable parameters in top section of classification_model.py (lines 9-22).

 ## 3. Run! ##
 To run, call